Nikronic/awesome-research/content/reaching-out-to-prospective-advisors/information-about-emailing-professors.md

 # Information about Emailing Professors
 By [Yonatan Bisk](https://talkingtorobots.com/CLAW/)

->[!note]
+>[!note] (my take) Note
->(By Nikan): I think this guide has been written dominantly for students in the US, or more tier-1 (globally famous groups).
+>I think this guide has been written dominantly for students in the US, or more tier-1 (globally famous groups).
 Specifically, almost every students finds their advisors through cold email, where going to conferences, having multiple internships or having direct contact in committees seems prevalent.
 This is not the case at all for non-EU, NA, East Asia countries.
 (I have been reading and having discussions with tone of people and almost all of them agree that you must cold email A LOT and in fact it was the only way they did it. [[a-guide-to-cold-emailing-to-everyone#^ba687d|1]])

 ## Why you **should** email professors
 Success in academia, like many aspects of society, is often a function of who you know and networking.
 Students of famous professors don’t need to email because they know their applications will get read carefully.
 If you don’t fit this description, as many of us don’t,